 To bring a successful claim in Maine, an injured party must first prove that another driver was at fault.
-This is because Maine employs the 'fault' system of car accident liability.
-Not only must an injured party prove that another driver is at fault for her injuries, but in Maine an injured party must prove that she was less than 50% at fault.
-This is known as the a 'modified comparative negligence' rule.
+This is because Maine employs the "fault" system of car accident liability.
+Not only must an injured party prove that another driver is at fault for their injuries, but in Maine, an injured party must prove that they were less than 50% at fault.
+This is known as the "modified comparative negligence" rule.

 Courts use this rule to permit parties who are partially responsible for their own injuries to recover their damages in part, while at the same time protecting parties who were partially at fault from liability.
 For example, under the modified comparative negligence rule, a party who suffered $10,000 in damages but was 80% at fault would recover nothing, while a party who suffered $10,000 in damages but was only 20% at fault would recover $8,000.

 Car accident damages generally fall into one of two categories: economic damages and non-economic damages.
 Economic damages are money damages and include the cost to repair your vehicle, the cost to rent a replacement vehicle while your car is being repaired, any medical costs you might incur, and lost wages from time away from work.